thecodingaviator/coasttocow/README.md

 ### `templates.php`

-The `templates.php` file displays a list of templates available for download.
+`templates.php` displays a list of templates available for download.
 It includes HTML markup to create a page layout with a header, content section, and a card container to display the templates.

 The file starts with the `<?php` opening tag and includes the necessary dependencies, such as the `utils/config.php` file.